aspnet/SignalR/FAQ.md

 **What is SignalR?**

-SignalR is a series of libraries for both the server and client that make it incredibly simple to add real-time web functionality to your apps.
+SignalR is a series of libraries for both the server and client that make it incredibly simple to add real-time functionality to your apps.
 You can learn more about SignalR in the [SignalR documentation](https://docs.microsoft.com/en-us/aspnet/core/signalr/introduction).

 **How does SignalR enable "real-time HTTP?"**